 Manually enter a specific value in the box located on the right of the '+' button.

-Demo of an External Source in CloudStudio
+Viewing an External Source in CloudStudio

 When watching your broadcast in Spiideo Play, you can switch to your external camera source using the 'Switch' buttons located under the 'Views' tab.
 This works in CloudStudio Anywhere.